 At the base of the canyon, held in the embrace of the cliffs, the Abbey exhales steam into the sky.
 Just as it has done for hundreds of years.
 Surrounded by forts, Luxembourg is a city of cliffs.
 A lazy river snakes through the old buildings that can’t quite decide for themselves if they are French, German or Dutch, or a mix of all three.
 I have come here to meet with my old friend, who is a new friend in this life, Emmanuel Imana.
 Like myself, Emmanuel built his life on a bedrock of uncertainty and suffering.
 He is a survivor of the Genocide of Rwanda.
 I cannot tell you how good it feels to be near someone who, like me, has seen the worst of Humanity.
 The kind of humanity where humanity is lost.
 When you have seen this kind of darkness, you end up feeling alone because truly, no one gets it until they do see it for themselves.
 No one gets the scars it causes and the aftermath.
 No positive focus could ever come close to touching it, much less healing it.
 I spent my life in this darkness.
-Having a friend who also knows this kind of darkness is like having a hand to hold in that darkness.
+Having someone who also knows this kind of darkness feels like having a hand to hold in that darkness.

 And so here I am.
 Luxembourg is Emmanuel’s abode, his place of peace.
 He has been sharing it with me.
 Luxembourg is a strange city.
 Like London, the new modern empire has been built as a backdrop to the city that it once was.
 Preserved, as it has always been.
 The old Luxembourg is where the magic is.
 It hides you.
 After walking through this city, I am convinced that people must have actually used this city and these surrounding woods as a hiding place.